 Step 5: Overclocking your Pi 4 to even higher clock speed (2GHz)!

-You’ll now see the clock speed limit to appear as 2.0GHz!
+Similar to before, you’ll now see the clock speed limit to appear as 2.0GHz!

 Step 6: Overclocking your Pi 4 to the Max level!